 Moreover, there are social and religious taboos, which are good to know so as not to give a wrong message.
 Men and women do not shake hands or physically touch in public and out of marriage relationships are punishable by law.
 Generally, behavior one would observe in a formal situation is preferred.
 Picture or video tapping is not allowed in high security locations, as is in other countries.
 Otherwise, everyone is allowed to take personal pictures and video tape.
-However, if you want to take pictures of strangers it is preferable as well as polite to ask permission first.
+However, if you want to take pictures of strangers it is preferable as well as polite to ask permission

-Consuming alcoholic beverages and using illegal drugs are against the law in Iran; as well as public drunkenness and disruptive behavior.
-Please note that these carry heavy punishments if caught.
+Consuming alcoholic beverages, using illegal drugs, and bring them into the country are against the law in Iran; as well as public drunkenness and disruptive behavior.
+Please note that these carry heavy punishments, if caught.

-In business situations, business cards and other exchanges (email, contact numbers, etc...) are offered only to high-level managers.
+In business situations, business cards and other exchanges (email, contact numbers, etc...) are normally offered only to high-level managers.
 The situation is very formal.
 People are addressed solely by titles and last names.
 Again, handshaking is only reserved for the same genders.

-During meetings or conferences, a snack is usually offered along with tea and meals are rather heavy, as Iranians are very hospitable.
+During meetings or conferences, fruit and or pastries are usually served along with tea and instant coffee mixes and meals are rather heavy, as Iranians are very hospitable.